dasta400/dzOS/README.md

 * **Two different case models**:
   * **dastaZ80 Original** in Acorn Archimedes A3010 all-in-one computer case.
   * **dastaZ80DB (Desktop Box)** in a box.
 User I/O (screen, keyboard) is done via serial communication with a terminal software (e.g. minicom, PuTTY).
+* **External Serial HDD**: Instead of the [ASMDC](https://github.com/dasta400/ASMDC) with MicroSD Card, a FTDI-to-USB cable can be used to connect the dastaZ80 to a PC and use the [Serial HDD Simulator](https://github.com/dasta400/dzSoftware/tree/main/DiskTools) program, which is 3.8 times faster than the ASMDC, to access disk images stored in the PC.

 ### Block Diagram